cortical-iv/salted_vex_milk/readme.md

 - When deploying, set DEBUG to false, or at heroku to the empty string.
 - Natural refresh order for database: clans->members->characters->pvestats->pvpstats

-## To do for beta deploy
-- Make sure nothing weird after deploy now that you've added those 404 pages in!
-- Final readme update and tell people.

 ## Wish list
 - Add last time played pvp/pve to leaderboards: would involve GetActivityHistory over all characters, count=1 (most recent), mode (either pvp or pve) and page=0.
 Then parse activities,period which is easy to parse as a datetime like all the others.
 Best to quickly do it while updating characters rather than while updating pvp/pve stats.